erroronline1/caro/readme.md

 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests (frontend)
 * alertUserGroup collect recipients method and recipient property to ensure only one message per user will be delivered
+* review select ordering, handle on server side or provide option
+* image resizer and watermarking tool

 #### records considerations
 * store (approval-)unit to forms and components for better access by preselection - add component select by unit + edit component/form by unit